-Many loan officers will tell you that you can just come back and get a new loan if the payments get too expensive.
+Many loan officers tell you that you can just come back and get a new loan if the payments get too expensive.
 This is a common fraud in the mortgage industry.
-There is no guarantee that you will be able to get a new loan when the payments increase.
-If your house goes down in value and is worth less than what you owe on your mortgage, it will be impossible for you to refinance and you will be stuck with the high interest rate.
+There is no guarantee that you can get a new loan when the payments increase.
+If your house goes down in value and is worth less than what you owe on your mortgage, it will be impossible for you to refinance and you can be stuck with the high interest rate.

 Even if you are able to get a new loan your principal balance will have increased several thousand dollars because of the fees that go along with 2 different refinancings.

 If possible, get a fixed rate mortgage that lasts for 30 years.
-That way you know what the payments will be for the entire time you have the loan.
+That way you know what the payments are for the entire time you have the loan.

 Only consider refinancing if the new loan has a MUCH lower interest rate (at least 1 full percent) and your payments will be the same or less on the new loan.